SAP

 Until the past couple of years, I didn’t have a lot of dealings with SAP.
 (That has now changed significantly.)
 But it seems that the things I do recall aren’t that widely known anymore.

 I first heard of SAP in the 1980s.
 It was a smaller company than the then-leading mainframe application software vendors.
 Peter Zencke told me earlier this week that when he joined in 1983, the company had around 100 employees.
-From memory about MSA’s figures, I’d guess SAP’s revenue was somewhere in the $150-250,000 range.
+From memory about MSA’s figures, I’d guess SAP’s revenue was somewhere in the $150-250,000 per employee range.
 Also from memory, I’d guess that MSA and M&D (McCormack & Dodge) were meaningfully bigger than SAP at that time.
 I also think that SAP combined financial and manufacturing applications earlier than the other mainframe vendors did, and hence probably got more revenue per client from a small number of clients.
 (MSA didn’t get into manufacturing apps until they bought Comserv, which if I recall correctly never broke the $20 million revenue mark on its own.)

 SAP was almost unique among significant software vendors in being based outside the US, Software AG being the other obvious big example.
 There was no Business Objects then, of course.
 I don’t think that any of the UK companies that eventually made a modest impact — MicroFocus, LBMS, and much more recently Autonomy — were even active then.
 So it was pretty much off of people’s radar screens …